 -

 Strengthen Social Bonds: Tocqueville warned about the dangers of excessive individualism and the erosion of social bonds.
-Make an effort to connect with others, build relationships, and foster a sense of community.
+Make an effort to connect with others, build relationships, and develop a sense of community.
 Participate in activities that bring people together, such as volunteering, joining a club, or attending local events.
 Reach out to your neighbors and build relationships based on trust and mutual respect.
 Strong social bonds are essential for promoting social cohesion and addressing community needs.

 -